Caput Succedaneum in a Newborn

 In a perfect world, no doctor would knowingly veer outside the standard of care and put an infant at risk for injury.
 But this isn’t a perfect world, and physicians who make negligent choices must be held accountable.

-Mistakes that can lead to a caput-related medical malpractice case:
+Mistakes that can lead to caput-related birth injuries and birth injury lawsuits:

 - Improper fluid drainage while treating caput, causing a debilitating infection in the baby.